Bois Blanc Township, Michigan

 Bois Blanc Township (/bɔɪz ˈblæŋk/ boyz-_-BLANK) is a civil township of Mackinac County in the U.S. state of Michigan.
-As of the 2020 census, the population was 63.
-The township occupies Bois Blanc Island, as well as some smaller outlying islands within Lake Huron.
+The population was 100 at the 2020 census.
+The insular township occupies Bois Blanc Island, as well as some smaller outlying islands within Lake Huron.
 The nearby Round Island is administered by the city of Mackinac Island.

 The township is served by Bois Blanc Pines School District, which is the smallest school district in terms of enrollment in the state of Michigan and among the nation.
-The district had an enrollment of four students for the 2021–22 school year.
+The district had an enrollment of three students for the 2024–25 school year.